-4Allowed for desserts under the enhanced food-based menu planning alternative specified in 7CFR Part 210.10 and supplements (snacks) served under the NSLP, SFSP, and CACFP, and for breakfasts served under the SBP, SFSP, and CACFP.
+&lt;sup>4Allowed for desserts under the enhanced food-based menu planning alternative specified in 7CFR Part 210.10 and supplements (snacks) served under the NSLP, SFSP, and CACFP, and for breakfasts served under the SBP, SFSP, and CACFP.

-5Refer to program regulations for the appropriate serving size for meals served to children aged 1 through 5 and adult participants in the CACFP.
+&lt;sup>5Refer to program regulations for the appropriate serving size for meals served to children aged 1 through 5 and adult participants in the CACFP.
 Breakfast cereals are traditionally served as a breakfast menu item but may be served in meals other than breakfast.
-6Cereals may be whole-grain, enriched, or fortified.